-Other potential trails include various routes in and around the Lakes Basin Recreation Area near the Sierra Buttes, which begins just 10 minutes from Camp.
+Other potential trails include various routes in and around the Lakes Basin Recreation Area near the Sierra Buttes, which begins just a 10-minute drive from Camp.

-This jewel lies just 2 miles (3 kilometers) from Camp at the end of a beautiful and moderate trail.
+This jewel lies just a 2-mile hike (3 kilometers) from Camp at the end of a beautiful and moderate trail.
 It's great for a quick overnighter, particularly if you're with us for only a week.
 You can still experience sleeping under the stars even when you don't have time for a full backpack trip.